kevinpt/opbasm/doc/rst/language.rst

 The build number is specified in the KCPSM6 "hwbuild" generic when it is instantiated.

+.. _inst-load_return:

 load&return
 ~~~~~~~~~~~

 Load a register and return.
-This is a PicoBlaze-6 only instruction.
+Available on PicoBlaze-6 only.

 ===================================== ====================== ==================================================
 Format                                Example                Result